ic-cubesat/cube-emu/cubemu/compression/README.md

 ### Instructions

-Run testimage.py.
-This takes the input image (testimage.jpg) and compresses it (testimage_compressed.jpg)
+To do a quick test, run testimage.py.
+This takes the input image (testimage.jpg) and compresses it (testimage_compressed.jpg).
+To run other tests, import using `from testimage import *` then run `compressionTests()`.